 Solar For All Overview

-Through its inclusive on-bill financing program, HGIA will leverage SFA funds to reduce the energy burden for low-income households and disadvantaged communities by financing the installation of solar+storage systems on single family dwellings and multi-family rental projects.
+Through its inclusive on-bill financing program, HGIA will launch its SFA-HI program to reduce the energy burden for low-income households and disadvantaged communities by financing the installation of solar+storage systems on single family dwellings and multi-family rental projects.

-· Individuals currently approved for assistance from or participation in at least one of the following income-based or income-verified federal assistance programs, with an award letter within the last 12 months:
+- OR Individuals currently approved for assistance from or participation in at least one of the following income based or income-verified federal assistance programs, with an award letter within the last 12 months:

 1. US Department of Health and Human Services Low Income Home Energy Assistance Program: Low Income Home Energy Assistance Program (LIHEAP) | The Administration for Children and Families (hhs.gov)